Introducing LINUX Air Combat

 LINUX Air Combat includes all of the basic features expected by modern fans of the flight simulation genre.

 Figs. 4 and 5.
 Pilot's view of LAC’s graphics with all of the options turned on during two online combat segments in different missions.
-Note the large amount of flight and tactical information displayed on the cockpit instruments (especially in the second of the two images, which comes from a later version of LAC).
-Each of these pictures includes a square, colored "frame" around one of the visible aircraft, indicating that the corresponding plane has been designated as the player's current target.
+Note the large amount of flight and tactical information displayed on the cockpit instruments (especially in the second of the two images, which comes from a later version of LAC and for which the operator has enabled the optional, new "WW2 Instrument Cluster).
+The first of these pictures includes a square, colored "frame" around one of the visible aircraft, indicating that the corresponding plane has been designated as the player's current target.
 Red frames and red text describe RedTeam aircraft or mission objects while blue frames and blue text describe BlueTeam aircraft or mission objects.
-(Click images for a more detailed view.).
+(Click images for a more detailed view).

 Although the graphics and sound effects are somewhat sparse by today’s standards, they are adequate to the task, and certainly good enough to inspire an active imagination into a credible flight session (and the sensation of flight is unusually smooth).